Michael D. Griffin: Career

-Before his appointment as NASA Administrator, Griffin was President-Elect of American Institute of Aeronautics and Astronautics (AIAA).
+Before his appointment as NASA administrator, Griffin was president-elect of American Institute of Aeronautics and Astronautics (AIAA).
 He is a member of American Astronautical Society and International Academy of Astronautics.
-Griffin had worked at NASA prior to serving as NASA Administrator, including as Associate Administrator for Exploration.
+Griffin had worked at NASA prior to serving as NASA administrator, including as associate administrator for exploration.
 When he was nominated as NASA chief, he was head of the Space Department at the Johns Hopkins University Applied Physics Laboratory (APL) in Laurel, Maryland.
 Griffin has been a professor at various universities, teaching courses in spacecraft design, Applied Math, guidance and navigation, compressible flow, computational fluid dynamics, spacecraft attitude control, aerodynamics, and introductory aerospace engineering.
 He is lead author of more than two dozen technical papers, and is co-author with James R. French of the astronautical engineering textbook, Space Vehicle Design.
 Griffin is also a general aviation flight Instructor and Pilot, and owner of a small airplane, a Beech Bonanza.
 In 2004 Griffin was named head of the Space Department at Johns Hopkins University APL.

+In or before 2023 Griffin joined the board of Castelion, a defense manufacturing company.